Your partner in philanthropy. SEE advisor resources

 Transportation

-Having access to reliable and timely transportation impacts someone’s options for work, school, shopping, and healthcare.
+Having access to reliable and timely transportation impacts a person’s options for work, school, shopping, and healthcare.
 Life in the Omaha metro is significantly more challenging and may impose limitations for those who don’t have access to a car.
-We need to see more connectedness within our community, especially through improvements to public transit, walking, and bicycling.

 Public Transit Access